-We are determined to optimise the health and well-being of Māori and Pacific communities by supporting Māori and Pacific students reach their career goals in health, this vision moves closer.
+We are determined to optimise the health and well-being of Māori and Pacific communities by helping Māori and Pacific students to reach their career goals in health.
+Vision 20:20 moves us closer to this goal.
+Whaia te pae tāwhiti kia tata whakamaua te pae tata kia tīna.
+Reach for the distant horizons and hold fast to those that you attain.

 I am a proud graduate of the University of Auckland and of programmes within this faculty.
 As a leader and senior staff member, I can assure you that the quality of our programmes and our staff's commitment will provide you with the foundation you need for a rewarding career in health.